hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    :Menu:      :menuselection:`Key --> Jump to Selected`
    :Shortcut:  :kbd:`Ctrl-G`

-Places the 2D cursor at the center of the selected keyframes.
+Places the 2D Cursor at the average time and value of the selected keyframes.

 .. _bpy.ops.graph.keyframe_insert: